hlorenzi/customasm/README.md

 # customasm
-This is an assembler that takes custom, user-defined instruction sets and uses them to assemble source files.
+`customasm` is an assembler that allows you to provide your own **custom instruction sets** to assemble your source files!
 It can be useful, for example, if you're trying to test the bytecode of a new virtual machine, or if you're eager to write programs for that new microprocessor architecture you just implemented in an FPGA chip!